rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.enum.repr-align]) If the `align(N)` repr-attribute is present on an `enum` definition, then the alignment requirement of the enum is at least `N`.

-[§](r[dynamic.layout.enum.option]) The special type `Option<T>` is an enum type, such that if `T` is one of the following types or a type with an underlying type that is one of the following (recursively), it has the corresponding underlying type.
+[§](r[dynamic.layout.enum.option]) The special type `core::option::Option<T>` is an enum type, such that if `T` is one of the following types or a type with an underlying type that is one of the following (recursively), it has the corresponding underlying type.
 * `&T`: `*const T`
 * `&mut T`: `*mut T`
-* fn-ptr type: An unspecified, exposition-only, type with the same size and alignment as `fn()` that is valid for any initialized value
+* fn-ptr type: An unspecified, exposition-only, type with the same size and alignment as `fn()` that is valid for any initialized value and can exactly represent any representable value of type `fn()`.
 * `core::num::NonZeroUN`: `uN`
 * `core::num::NonZeroIN`: `iN`
 * `core::ptr::NonNull<T>`: `*mut T`